Joseworks/stranger-tides/README.md

 * System dependencies

- - Unicorn as a web server
+ - Puma as a web server
  - Foreman as a manager for Procfile-based applications
  - Lazy high charts
  - gon